 The Conservancy considers highly liquid investments with maturities of three (3) months or less at the date of purchase to be cash equivalents.
-Cash, not subjected to either donor-imposed stipulations or restrictions under state law, is included in the accompanying financial statements as unrestricted cash; all other cash is treated as temporarily or permanently restricted.
-See also Note 3.
+Cash, not subjected to either donor-imposed stipulations or restrictions under state law, is included in the accompanying financial statements as unrestricted cash; all other cash is treated as temporarily or permanently restricted (see Note 3).